sarahodonovan7/DH150-Summer-2022/DH150 Project/.ipynb_checkpoints/README-checkpoint.md

 ###### Holiday - Holiday/No holiday
 ###### Functional Day - Yes (Functioning Day), No (Non-functioning Day)

 When attempting to analyze the unmodified data set, I found that it would be unnecessarily complicated to develop code to read the string inputs.
 However neither article elaborated on what modication methods they took to address this issue, as they gave no reference code or further explanation.
-In order to prepare the file for easier Machine Learning applications, I decided to manually modify the data set in its CSV file, and assign the string text to specific numerical values.
+In order to prepare the file for easier machine learning applications, I decided to manually modify the data set in its CSV file, and assign the string text to specific numerical values.
 I made the following modifications to the seasons, holiday, functional day, and date features:

 ###### no holiday=0, holiday=1
 ###### functional day=1, non functional day=0